FeiWang0824/DeepSCI/README.md

 # DeepSCI
-This code will be available after our DeepSCI paper is published
+This code will become available following the publication of our DeepSCI paper.